 For once all the scheduled games in Division One were not impacted by the weather, the only scheduled game not to go ahead being the Bradford Town Reserves v Purton Kingsdown game postponed due to the Bradford Town first team having a home semi-final game in the Western League’s Les Phillips Cup.

-Despite winning, with just four games to go, Bishops Cannings are very unlikely to catch league leaders Fairford Town Reserves who maintained their ten-point lead at the top of the table as they completed a quick-fire double over Pewsey Vale Development.
+Despite that win, with just four games to go, Bishops Cannings are very unlikely to catch league leaders Fairford Town Reserves who maintained their ten-point lead at the top of the table by completing a quick-fire double over Pewsey Vale Development.
 Last week it had been a narrow 1-0 win, but the return fixture saw the leaders find their scoring boots, running out comfortable 5-1 winners.
-The goals were shared around the team with Oliver Bradbury, Aston Garland, Draen Regis, Max Scholefield and Joseph Gargett all finding the back of the net, Kendonn John with the Pewsey Vale goal.
-Whilst Fairford have that large lead at the top and just three games for them to play they will be mindful that both Malmesbury Vics Development and Bradford Town Reserves, with games in hand, can still move to within two points of them if one of them wins all their games in hand.
+The goals were shared around the team with Oliver Bradbury, Aston Garland, Daren Regis, Max Scholefield and Joseph Gargett all finding the back of the net, Kendonn John with the Pewsey Vale goal.
+Whilst Fairford have that large lead at the top and just three games to play they will be mindful that both Malmesbury Vics Development and Bradford Town Reserves, with games in hand, can still move to within two points of them if one of them wins all their games in hand.
 However, with Fairford set to host Malmesbury in a few weeks’ time and with Malmesbury also still to play Bradford Town Reserves in the final run in the title is very much in Fairford’s own hands.

 In the week, bottom of the table Faringdon Town Development had a change of manager with Lee Chamberlain taking over in the dugout.
 However, it was not to be a winning start for the new man in charge as visitors Great Western returned to Swindon with all three points following a 3-2 win.
 Great Western’s leading scorer Ethan Miller did the damage scoring a hat-trick, Taylor Hall getting both the Faringdon goals.